MichaelStott/tech-squawks/web/content/cloud_computing/benefits.md

 weight: 2
 ---

-An increasing number of organizations are either leveraging cloud computing or considering migrating existing on-premise applications to the cloud.
+An increasing number of companies are either leveraging cloud computing or considering migrating existing on-premise applications to the cloud.
 Because of this, it is important for developers to be aware of the common benefits of working in such environments.

 #### On-Demand